British marketing will see celebrities no more, Tanzania clarifies that not everybody can issue a licence.

 France

-France’s National Gaming Authority (ANJ) external linkExternal links are prohibited with the Ligue de Football Professionnel (LFP) to curb the online harassment of players.
+France’s National Gaming Authority (ANJ) has teamed up with the Ligue de Football Professionnel (LFP) to curb the online harassment of players.
 To protect them as well as coaches and referees from cyberbullying, the ANJ and LFP have embarked on a video campaign whose message is underscored by the hashtag #ParierSansClasher, which roughly translates to “betting without clashing” in English.
 Ultimately, this campaign is targeted at aggrieved bettors, which the ANJ claims “regularly” level attacks at football players on social media, blaming them for lost bets.

 To raise awareness of this problem, the ANJ and LFP produced a 33-second film, which through “absurdity and visual shock” emphasises “the central values of respect and fair play.”
 The video features a 3D-rendered football match, but the animated players are invisible, only their kits can be seen.
 In the background, a voice can be heard giving commentary, but rather than describing the game in footballing terms, everything is framed from a betting perspective.
 ANJ explained this “reminds us that there is always a human behind the jersey and that insults uttered online behind a screen have real consequences for players, coaches and referees.”